KhusheeGupta07/hand-gesture-robot-nrf/README.md

 ## ⚙️ Working Principle (Step-by-Step)
-1. The accelerometer senses hand tilt in different directions.
+1. The accelerometer which is placed at The hand senses our movement,as hand  can tilt in all the different directions.
-2. Arduino converts sensor values into movement commands.
+2. Arduino on our hand converts sensor values into movement commands.
 3. Commands are transmitted wirelessly using NRF24L01.
-4. Receiver Arduino decodes the received data.
+4. Receiver Arduino decodes all the received data and take action on The received signalswith the help of motor driver and all the 4 motors .
 5. Motor driver activates motors to move the robot forward, backward, left, or right.